Gospel: Mark 4:26-34

 30 "What is the Kingdom of God like?"
 Jesus continued.
 "What image can help describe it?
 31 Think of a wild mustard seed.
 When it is planted in the ground, it is one of the smallest seeds that exists on the earth.
 31 Yet, the wild mustard plant grows into a bush so large that birds can build their nests on its branches.

 33 He taught the people with such parables.
 This was the best way they could understand God's word.
-34 When he was along with his followers, however, he did not use parables.
+34 When he was alone with his followers, however, he did not use parables.
 Instead, he explained everything to them.

 These verses from Mark can be divided into three parts: the parable of the farmer sowing seeds, the parable of the mustard seed and the public/private modes of Jesus' teaching.